21 Local Advertising Ideas to Grow Your Small Business

 - Affordable, cost-effective, and scalable

-- Great alternative to or use in conjunction with digital ads
+- A great alternative or addition to digital ads

 - Results are easy to measure